 How to delete a file in Linux?
-How to delete a
+How to delete a directory in Linux?
+Let’s see how to do both of these tasks with one magical command called rm.

 How to delete files in Linux